CDAM’s Performance Measurement

 During bull markets, all fund managers can perform well.
 The difference between a good fund manager and a lousy fund manager can only be seen during bear markets.
 As we all know, you will only know who is swimming naked when the tide goes out as the figure 2 below shows.

-Even if the investor invested with CDAM during the peak of the market in early 2000, the returns would be more than 4 times after 17 years.
-If someone invested in KLCI at the said peak, the investment would only be close to double.
+Even if the investor invested with CDAM during the peak of the market in early 2000, the returns would be close to 5 times after 22 years.
+If someone invested in KLCI at the said peak, the investment would only be slightly more than 1.5 times.

 Figure 3: Performance of CDAM vs KLCI (April 1998 – March 2022)

 For more information, please contact us at firstname.lastname@example.org.

 The performance of CDAM for the period 27 Apr 1998 to 31 Dec 2016 has been independently verified.
 The performance of CDAM for the period 1 Jan 2017 to 31 March 2022 is believed to be reliable, but has not been independently verified.
 Past performance and any forecast are not necessarily indicative of future or likely performance.